clawpack/adjoint/paper2_examples/acoustics_1d_example1/README.md

-This code produces Example 2, the second one-dimensional variable coefficient acoustics example, presented in ''Analysis and Performance Evaluation of Adjoint-Guided Adaptive Mesh Refinement Using Clawpack''.
+This code produces Example 1, the one-dimensional variable coefficient acoustics example, presented in ''Analysis and Performance Evaluation of Adjoint-Guided Adaptive Mesh Refinement Using Clawpack''.

 ### Folder Organization
 * **adjoint:**